isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

 In your first retrospectives, don't expect a lot of observations.
 Like everything else, it takes time to build the habit of noticing what is going on.
 Part of the reason to do regular retrospectives, is to build the metacognition abilities of your team.
 Once those are built, you might notice people making observations while the mobbing is happening and even writing them down.
 At this point you might be tempted to abandon the retrospective all together, as it is no longer needed.
 Don't.
 If you do, you have to rebuild that skill up after a couple of weeks when the habit fades away.

-<i>*Pictures used from Google image search labeled for reuse.
-The last picture of sticky notes is from Michael Sahota. </i>
+*Pictures used from Google image search labeled for reuse.
+The last picture of sticky notes is from Michael Sahota.*